Kuskanook: Career

 Kuskanook and other lake steamers were often the only connections the communities along Kootenay Lake had with the outside world.
 Kuskanook made its initial trip on July 19, 1906, running from Nelson BC to Kootenay Landing.
 Kootenay Landing was the terminus of the Canadian Pacific Railway, which reached the landing from points east through Crowsnest Pass.
 Increasing demand for lake transport on this run was the main reason for placing Kuskanook into service.

 Because of the connection to the Crowsnest railway, the Nelson-Kootenay Landing run was called the “Crow Boat” route.
 Increasing demand for lake transport on this run was the main reason for placing Kuskanook into service.

 Kuskanook was extensively refitted in 1911, and in 1913 was replaced on the Nelson-Kootenay Landing run by the new steel-hulled steamer Naskookin.
 Kuskanook was refitted in 1914 and placed on the Nelson-Kaslo run.
 From 1914 to December 31, 1930 Kuskanook was also operated as a relief steamer for Nasookin, and for excursions departing from Nelson.
 Kuskanook also called at Balfour, where before the First World War, to encourage tourism, the Canadian Pacific had built a 50-room hotel.

 Steam pipe explosion

 Kuskanook (left) and other lake steamers tied up at Proctor BC in May 1931, after completion of the rail link between Kootenay Landing and Proctor.

 In 1925 there was a steam pipe explosion on Kuskanook.
 A water trap failed in the main steam pipe leading aft to the boiler, and high pressure steam burst out all through the engine room.
 Three crew members were scalded to death.
-This was probably the worst fatal accident in the history of the Canadian Pacific's Lake and River Service.
+This event is remembered as one of the worst accidents in the history of the Canadian Pacific’s Lake and River Service.